whomper/EDOS/README.md

 Enters a cartridge if one is present.

 ### Go to Address
-Enter a 4 digit hex address to jump.
+Enter a 4 digit hex address to jump to.

 ### Copy Files
 Copies one of more files between 2 disks.
 File name uses standard DOS